Cindy Diver

-Cindy Diver is a New Zealand writer, theatre director, actor and owner/director of TheatreWorks Ltd, a company that provides casting services as well as acting classes.
+Cindy Diver is a New Zealand writer, theatre director, actor, and owner and director of TheatreWorks Ltd, a company that provides casting services as well as acting classes.
 Diver is most notable for creating and producing verbatim theatre productions on themes such as family violence and dementia.

 Biography

 Diver completed a post graduate diploma in theatre studies at the University of Otago in Dunedin, New Zealand.
 She was a founding member of Kilimogo Productions.
 In 1992, with Martin Phelan, she founded her company, TheatreWorks Ltd. Under Diver's management TheatreWorks Ltd continues to provide actor casting services and acting classes.
 Diver has also helped with the establishment of the Simulated Patient Development Unit at the University of Otago Medical School.
 The unit employs actors to play patients with whom medical students are trained to interact.
 Diver also teaches drama to school children and adults.